saiadupa/text-to-hand-writing/README.md

 └── README.md
 ```

-- **static/**: Contains the image files for each character.
+- **static/**: Contains the handwritten image files for each character.
 - **templates/**: Contains the HTML templates for rendering the web pages.
   - `index.html`: The main page with the input form.
-  - `output.html`: The page that displays the sequence of images.
+  - `output.html`: The page that displays the sequence of handwritten images.
 - **app.py**: The Flask application.

 ## Usage

 1. Navigate to the main page.
 2. Enter your text in the input form.
-3. Submit the form to see the corresponding images.
+3. Submit the form to see the corresponding handwritten images.

 ## Examples

-For example, if you enter the text `Hello World!`, the application will display the following images:
+For example, if you enter the text `Hello World!`, the application will display the following handwritten images:

 - `Hupper.png`
 - `e.png`